sunflower110/catvton-flux/README.md

 ---
 **Latest Achievement**
+(2025/1/16):
+- Released a new version of tryon model [CATVTON-FLUX-BETA](https://huggingface.co/xiaozaa/catvton-flux-beta).
+This model can handle all kinds of garments.
+- Released a training notes.
+This is a summary of what we found when doing the training.
+[Here](https://github.com/nftblackmagic/catvton-flux/blob/main/TrainingNotes.md)

 (2024/12/6):
 - Released a new weights for tryoff.
 The model named [cat-tryoff-flux](https://huggingface.co/xiaozaa/cat-tryoff-flux) can extract and reconstruct the front view of clothing items from images of people wearing them.
 [Showcase examples](#try-off-examples) is here.